 Types of Intermittent Fasting Different researchers and authors have used different definitions of intermittent fasting for their studies, including:

-• Daily limited-time fasting, such as eating only between noon and 6PM, eating three meals (morning, noon and early evening) and then fasting overnight from 6PM to 7AM, or eating only twice a day at the times of your choice
+• Daily limited-time fasting, such as eating only between noon and 6PM, eating three meals (morning, noon, early evening) and then fasting overnight from 6PM to 7AM, or eating only twice a day at the times of your choice

 • Various combinations of fasting and non-fasting days in each week, such as fasting on alternate days, or 5:2 (five normal days and two fasting days, on the days of your choice)